 Ah, the bane of landscape photographers everywhere!
 Dust, dirt, sand, water spots…you name it.
 When we take our photo gear out into the elements, it gets dirty.
 Nothing seems to attract dust as much as the front element of a lens.
 Just take a look at it after you've been outside shooting for a while.
 Point that dirty lens toward the sun and even the tiniest specks of dust will be accentuated in the resulting images.
 This has happened to me more than I care to admit, so learn from my mistakes.
 Sure, the dust spots can be cloned out in post-processing, but a quick cleaning before a shoot can save a lot of time in front of the computer later.

 Although not necessarily a camera setting, this is an important first step, particularly when shooting sunsets.
 Carrying a variety of items in your camera bag will help to keep things clean when the time comes.
 Microfiber lens cleaning cloths, lens wipes, a Lens Pen, and small rocket blower can all come in handy and won't take up too much space.
+All of these products are linked to my favorite one on Amazon.

 Step 2: Use a Tripod